ManuelePasini/slides-markdown/slides/dolap_2024_slides_2version.md

 -->
 # Challenges in building data platforms

-- Each CSP offers *services with overlapping functionalities*;
+- CSPs offer *services with overlapping functionalities*;
 - CSPs offer *different service categorizations* that can hardly be mapped together;
 - Evolution of cloud ecosystems is fast and *it is difficult to keep up with the pace*;
 - Third parties can publish their own services on marketplaces (e.g., AWS Marketplace).